 4. Distract yourself

-Schneps explains that our teens are growing up and trying to tell us that they don’t need us, “which of course isn’t true.”
+Schneps explains that our teens are growing up and trying to tell us that they no longer need us, which of course is not true.
 But Schneps explains that “the more they’re not talking, the more you need to have something to do.”
 When she has teens that don’t talk, Schneps gets busy tending to her plants.
 She suggests that parents have a plan, even if it means leaving the house to run an errand rather than allowing yourself to stay put and feel even worse.

 Parents think their role is to help their teens feel better.
 We want to solve their problems and stop the hurt they’re feeling, but it’s not our job.
 Schneps emphasizes, “It’s not your job because you’re not going to be able to do it.
 You can’t make it better for them.
 They’re looking for empathy from their peers, not you.
 And you’re just setting yourself up to be the dumping ground for their feelings.”

 6. Find support with a friend

 You need that friend who you can call and who will be there for you when you tell them that your teenager is so mean to you.
 You can blow off steam so that you can then offer your teen the support that they need.
 Schneps says, “This is where you need the other people in your life who you can be honest with about how really awful it was.
 Because it is really awful.”

 Schneps is the first to recognize that following through on these steps is hard work.
 It comes down to recognizing that no matter what we do, these painful situations are going to happen.
 “I think all these ideas that I’m now talking about are great.
 And I truly believe that if you can get to doing them 80 percent of the time, you deserve an award.
 No parent can ignore their kid’s mean behavior all the time.
 You have got to give yourself some slack.”